-Operation and management of LLCs and JSCs are as follows:
+Operation and management of LLCs and JSCs are as

+follows:

-Management of a LLC may be entrusted to 1 or more managers.
+Management of an LLC may be entrusted to 1 or more managers.
 There is no obligation for managers to be partners, but they must be natural persons.
 Managers are appointed for a limited or an unlimited term by the articles of association or by any subsequent deeds or general assembly resolutions.
-There are no restrictions on the nationality of the manager, but a residing foreign manager should obtain work and residency permits from the relevant authorities.
+There are no restrictions on the nationality of the manager, but a foreign manager residing in the country must obtain the necessary work and residency permits from the relevant authorities.